 - government indemnities for objects on loan

-- payments to Her Majesty’s Revenue and Customs in respect of property accepted in satisfaction of tax and the disposal of such property
+- payments to His Majesty’s Revenue and Customs in respect of property accepted in satisfaction of tax and the disposal of such property

 - safety of sports grounds.